 - Narrator: Each episode features narration (which is possibly diegetic to the titular Superbook itself) explaining the setup of the various Biblical tales the kids are transported to.

 - Never Say "Die": The English dub is inconsistent with this.
 The Series 2 episode "All About Dreams," for instance, has Joseph confirming to Pharaoh's baker that he is to be hanged, but avoids using the word "death" or "execution."

 - No Celebrities Were Harmed: In episode 5, Joy is upset because she read in a fan magazine that her favorite singer, Barry Mannyhigh, married Olivia Piggyback.

 - Opening Narration: The opening narration of just about every episode in the first season (at least in the English dub) referred to Chris's house as "the house just down the street and around the corner."

 - Our Time Travel Is Different: Both the Videocassette and Wormhole kind, depending on which direction they're headed.

-- Powers as Programs: In Season 2, the Super Book's information are transferred to Chris' computer.
+- Powers as Programs: In Season 2, the Super Book's information are transferred to Chris' uncle's computer.

 - Strong as They Need to Be: Gizmo's wind-up function generally lasts until the plot requires him to break down.
 In the first episode this results in the Fall of Man.